brian-j-smith/Mamba.jl/doc/mcmc/sampler.rst

     **Example**

-        See the :ref:`section-Line-Specification` section of the tutorial.
+        See the :ref:`section-Line-Schemes` section of the tutorial.

 Display
 ^^^^^^^